-Over the last 20 years John has acquired considerable experience in criminal and civil cases involving environmental work – although it is in the civil courts that John has been appearing in more recently.
+Over the last 20 years, John has acquired considerable experience in civil cases involving environmental work.

-Dobson v.
-Thames Water EWHC 3253 (TCC)was a group litigation nuisance case concerning odour and mosquitoes with over 1300 Claimants.
+Dobson v Thames Water EWHC 3253 (TCC) was a group litigation nuisance case concerning odour and mosquitoes with over 1300 Claimants.
 John dealt with the mosquito case, cross-examining expert witnesses and doing the opening and closing speeches on them.
-He was also involved in the detailed negligence claim in respect of the design and operation of the sewage treatment works and drafted the particulars of negligence.
-In 2011 he also conducted a plea in mitigation in Barry Magistrates’ Court in respect of a prosecution under the Transfrontier Shipment of Waste Regulations.
+He was also involved in the detailed negligence claim in respect of the design and operation of the sewage treatment works and drafted the particulars of negligence

 He was junior counsel in the Organophosphate Litigation.
 This litigation was concerned with farmers and others alleging illness caused by low-level exposure to pesticides.
 There was considerable toxicological material as to the effects of organophosphate chemicals like diazinon on the nervous system.
 There was neurological evidence and reports from a neuropsychologist.
 John conducted some of the cases before the Queen’s Bench Master and Morland J. The claims failed on attribution in that it could not be shown that prolonged or low level exposure to organophosphates causes physical or mental illness.